The Execution of Lady Jane Grey: Treatment

 The painting depicts the moment that Jane, blindfolded, is being assisted to lay her head upon the block for the executioner.
 Her outstretched hand reaches uncertainly down to find the block.
 She is being assisted by a man who is identified as John Brydges, 1st Baron Chandos.
 Chandos was a Lieutenant of the Tower at the time of Jane's execution.
 While imprisoned in the Tower, Jane was attended by ladies in waiting, one of whom was the nursemaid of her infancy.
 Two ladies in waiting are depicted in the painting, showing their grief at the event which is about to take place.

 The execution was conducted in the open air, in a part of the grounds of the Tower of London that is known as Tower Green, and where Henry VIII's wives Anne Boleyn and Catherine Howard had been executed.
 Delaroche instead chose a darker environment to heighten the psychological weight of the dark subject matter, much as a scenographer would for a stage play.

 In the picture, the execution is taking place upon a raised wooden platform similar to those on which executions of royalty and nobility had taken place in the French Revolution.
 The edge of this platform can be seen, draped with a black cloth, across the foreground of the picture.
 At the rear of the pictorial space the handrail of stairs descends, and the tops of two weapons indicate the presence of guards.
-Delaroche includes a detail about the Tower of London that associates it with its founder William of Normandy.
+Delaroche includes a detail about the Tower of London that associates it with its founder William the Conqueror.
 In the painting, two stout Norman columns with cushion capitals, a blind arcade, and a large chevroned arch create a backdrop indicative of the antiquity of the site.
 His choice of this building from several within the Tower of London that span the reigns of many monarchs seems intentional and may be for stylistic or symbolic reasons, since the execution actually took place outside the Chapel of St Peter ad Vincula, which was constructed not at the time of William the Conqueror but by order of Henry VIII nearly 500 years later.